anthonydn/anthonydn/README.md

 #### Software & teaching
 - **qctimeseries** — R tools for quality control and visualization of large environmental time-series.
 - **treateffect** — Functions to estimate and visualize treatment effects in manipulative experiments.
+- **hotspots** — Identify hot spots in a data distribution in a robust way that distinguishes from statistical outliers.

 #### Publications-linked code
 - **co2displacement** — Analysis scripts for the CO₂ displacement manuscript (in review).